mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 Single Frame
 ''''''''''''
-Single Frame (SF) shall be used by CAN entities to transmit a diagnostic message with a payload short enough to fit it into a single CAN packet.
+Single Frame (SF) are used by CAN entities to transmit a diagnostic message with a payload short enough to fit it into a single CAN packet.
 In other words, Single Frame carries payload of an entire diagnostic message.

-.. note:: Maximal number of diagnostic message payload bytes that might be carried by SF depends on :ref:`its addressing format <knowledge-base-can-addressing>` and number of :ref:`data bytes carried by CAN message <knowledge-base-can-data-field>`.
+Number of payload bytes carried by SF is specified by `Single Frame Data Length`_ value.

 .. _knowledge-base-can-single-frame-data-length:

 Single Frame Data Length
 ........................
-is 4-bit or 8-bit value which specifies number of diagnostic message payload bytes transmitted by a Single Frame
+Single Frame Data Length (SF_DL) is 4-bit (for CAN packets with DLC=8) or 8-bit (for CAN packets with DLC>8) value carried by every Single Frame.
+SF_DL specifies number of diagnostic message payload bytes transmitted by a Single Frame.

+.. note:: Maximal value of SF_DL depends on Single Frame :ref:`addressing format <knowledge-base-can-addressing>`
+    and ref:`DLC of a CAN message <knowledge-base-can-data-field>` that carries this packet.

 .. _knowledge-base-can-first-frame:

 First Frame
 '''''''''''
+First Frame (FF) are used by CAN entities to indicate start of a diagnostic message transmission.
+First Frames are only used in transmission of a segmented diagnostic messages that could not fit into a :ref:`Single Frame <knowledge-base-can-single-frame>`.

 .. _knowledge-base-can-first-frame-data-length:

 First Frame Data Length
 .......................
+First Frame Data Length (FF_DL) is 12-bit (if FF_DL ≤ 4095) or 4-byte (if FF_DL > 4095) value carried by every
-is 12-bit or 4-byte value which specifies number of diagnostic message payload bytes transmitted by a First Frame and Consecutive Frames
+First Frame.
+FF_DL specifies number of diagnostic message payload bytes of a diagnostic message which transmission was initiated.

+.. note:: Maximal value of FF_DL is 4294967295 (0xFFFFFFFF).
+It means that CAN bus is capable of transmitting
+    diagnostic messages that contains up to nearly 4,3 GB of payload bytes.

 .. _knowledge-base-can-consecutive-frame: